-Bonds are issued as forms of tradeable debt.
-The bond issuer is the borrower, while the bondholder or purchaser is the borrower.
+Bonds are issued as forms of tradable debt.
+The bond issuer is the borrower, while the bondholder or purchaser is the lender.
 At the maturity of the bond, bond issuers repay the bondholder the principal value.

 There are many types of bond issuers:

 The most common type of bonds are issued by firm.
 Firms issue bonds when they require funds to finance projects or working capital.
 Firm bonds can range between the whole spectrum of bond ratings, as provided by the S&P ratings board, for example.

 Firms may even issue different classes of bonds, with differing bond characteristics.
 Accordingly, a firm with a specific credit rating may have bond issues that are not necessarily in line with that credit rating.
 For example, Hershey’s may issue bonds that are AA rated, even if the company itself is wholly rated as an AAA company.